amplitude/Amplitude-iOS/README.md

 [[Amplitude instance] setUserId:@"USER_ID_HERE"];
 ```

+You can also clear the user ID by calling `setUserId` with input `nil`.
+Events without a user ID are anonymous.

 A user's data will be merged on the backend so that any events up to that point on the same device will be tracked under the same user.

 You can also add the user ID as an argument to the `initializeApiKey:` call: